A

 price management

-process of structuring, reviewing, and updating pricing logic and data to reflect strategy.
+Process of structuring, reviewing, and updating pricing logic and data to reflect strategy.
 Focuses on governance.

 price records